joBr99/nspanel-lovelace-ui/README.md

 `{"NAME":"NSPanel","GPIO":[0,0,0,0,3872,0,0,0,0,0,32,0,0,0,0,225,0,480,224,1,0,0,0,33,0,0,0,0,0,0,0,0,0,0,4736,0],"FLAG":0,"BASE":1,"CMND":"ADCParam 2,11200,10000,3950 | Sleep 0 | BuzzerPWM 1"}`

+After a reboot of tasmota your screen will light up with the stock display firmware.

 ### Setup your MQTT Server in Tasmota

 Configure your MQTT Server in Tasmota.